Abbas stakes Palestinian claim to state at U.N.

-UNITED NATIONS Palestinian President Mahmoud Abbas asked the United Nations on Friday to recognize a state for his people, but Israeli Prime Minister Benjamin Netanyahu dismissed the world body as a "theater of the absurd" and said only direct talks could deliver peace.
+UNITED NATIONS Palestinian President Mahmoud Abbas asked the United Nations on Friday to recognise a state for his people, but Israeli Prime Minister Benjamin Netanyahu dismissed the world body as a "theatre of the absurd" and said only direct talks could deliver peace.

 Abbas handed U.N.
 Secretary-General Ban Ki-moon a letter requesting full U.N. membership, which the Security Council will discuss on Monday.
 The United States has vowed to support its Israeli ally and use its veto if a vote is held.